 A candidate required to withdraw will not be considered for readmission within two (2) years of their withdrawal, but within five (5) years after withdrawal.
 The candidate will retain credits for courses already successfully completed.
 Candidates who voluntarily withdraw may be allowed to re-enter at the next available opportunity.
 In this case, all credits previously accumulated will be retained by the candidate (normally for up to five (5) years thereafter, at the discretion of the department).
 No extensions will be granted to students beyond three (3) years full-time and six (6) years of part-time.

-NOTE: For additional information on postgraduate regulations, the document Regulations for Graduate Diplomas and Degrees can be accessed online at:
+NOTE: For additional information on postgraduate regulations please see the Regulations for Graduate Diplomas and Degrees.